 Alternatively, encourage employees to share information on your HR portal or shared workspaces about interesting walks or “destinations” everyone can get to and from in their break.
 Our London office is near the Thames, and there is nothing nicer than a brisk walk along the river side past Tate Modern and down to the Globe Theatre, or across the bridge to St Paul’s.

 When it’s cold and gloomy outside it is tempting to indulge in carbs and calorie-laden treat.
 However, winter is the time when it makes even more sense to boost your diet with fresh fruit and vegetables.

 If you already provide office biscuits, why not mix it up a bit and offer fresh fruit once or twice a week during the winter months?
-It may be more expensive, but it’s considerably better for everyone’s health.
+It may be more expensive, but it’s considerably better for everyone’s health and supports healthier offices.

 3. Create a water cooler moment